We Are Whatever We Have Practiced: Time to Change It?

 So, let's go a little easier on ourselves and show some compassion, because our nervous system is only doing its job by trying to keep its survival mechanism intact.
 Now, let us get to the second apparent obstacle to change---our body's need to reorganize itself.

 As far as I know, the only time when this part gets skipped for some reason is when we change with the help of hypnosis.
 Somehow, our subconscious makes that inner shift so readily that no emotional upheavals or even physical symptoms of a detox are present.

 Those with a more flexible mentality will be among the less affected ones.
-However, that's why at the onset of that stage so many of us quit our project of self-help - wrongly reasoning how it's hurting us, because it's not producing those expected effects but more lousy feelings instead.
-Goes without saying - a little patience will do.
+However, that's why at the onset of that stage so many of us quit our project of self-help---wrongly reasoning how it's hurting us, because it's not producing those expected effects, but more lousy feelings instead.
+Goes without saying---a little more patience will do.